dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 There are some issues with this version of the TSC however: modern processors will change their base speed depending on power/performance requirements, which means that the rate the TSC ticks at will change dynamically!
 This makes it pretty useless as a timer, and a newer version was quickly implemented, called the invariant TSC.

 The I-TSC ticks at the base speed the processor is supposed to run at, not what it's actually running at, meaning the tick-rate is constant.
-Most processors support the I-TSC nowdays, and most emulators also do, even if they dont advertise it through cpuid (qemu has invariant TSC, but doesn't set the bit).
+Most processors support the I-TSC nowadays, and most emulators also do, even if they don't advertise it through cpuid (qemu has invariant TSC, but doesn't set the bit).
 To test if the TSC is invariant can be done via cpuid once again: leaf 7, edx bit 8.

 How about generating interrupts with the TSC?
 This is also an option feature (that's almost always supported) called TSC deadline.
 We can test for it's existence via cpuid leaf 1, ecx, bit 24.
 To use TSC deadline we write the absolute time (in TSC ticks) of when we want the interrupt to a special MSR, called IA_32_TSC_DEADLINE (MSR `0x6E0`).